 A journey through Stockholm’s metro station is also a journey through time as art emulates the decades.
-In the 1970s, artists were expected to communicate a strong, meaningful message about women’s rights, the environment or world peace.
+In the 1970s, artists were expected to communicate a strong, meaningful message through their work like statements about women’s rights, the environment or world peace.
 The 1980s brought about a style that emphasized post-modernism and individualism.
 More modern times have focused on revitalizing the forgotten, outlying stations.

 Plaques set up at each station provide specific information about the piece and craftsmen who contributed.
 Guided tours are available year-round in Swedish and in English during the summer.
 Storstockholms Lokaltrafik, which runs all of Stockholm's local, land-based transport, provides all the information about schedules, tickets and tours on their website.